-At 344 metres (1,129 feet), High Junk Peak is one of the most striking and unique looking hills in Clearwater Bay Country Park.
-It also happens to be one of the 3 treacherous peaks in Hong Kong.
+High Junk Peak is one of the most striking and unique looking hills in Clearwater Bay Country Park.
+At a height of 344 metres (1,129 feet), it also happens to be one of the 3 treacherous peaks in Hong Kong.

 On a junk boat trip at Clearwater Bay in 2016, I remember seeing this hill rise up sharply in the background.
 And that’s when I knew that I had to scale that peak.
 And I’m glad I did.
 High Junk Peak Country Trail offers amazing views to those who seek to scale it.